 - Administrative liability – Professional licensure discipline and/or discharge (firing) from position.

 - Civil Liability – Malpractice lawsuit, failure to provide necessary care.

 - Criminal liability – Misdemeanor or felony charges for cases of gross negligence.

 Fortunately, medical malpractice claims have begun to drop since 2001.
 In 2004, the medical practitioners involved who were known as the defendants won the case 83% of the time.
 The legal fees can still amount to $18,000 if the case is dropped, to as much as $93,000 even when the case is won (12,13).

 In 2018, there were 8,718 malpractice cases that resulted in payments to injured patients (14).
-Of those events, 310 reports of malpractice suits that resulted in payments related to nursing care.
+Of those events, 310 malpractice suits resulted in payments related to nursing care.

-However, 180 of those, about 60% of those had payments to the injured patient that were over $50,000 (14).
-However, there were nearly 15,000 adverse action reports filed against nurses, which was more than the number combined filed against physicians, NPs, and PAs combined.
+However, 180 of those, or 60%, had payments to the injured patient that were over $50,000!
+(14).
+There were nearly 15,000 adverse action reports filed against nurses, which was more than the number filed against physicians, NPs, and PAs combined.